cbg-ethz/sr2silo/README.md

 ### Wrangling Short-Read Genomic Alignments for SILO Database

 This project will wrangle short-read genomic alignments, for example from wastewater-sampling, into a format for easy import into the SILO sequencing database.

-### Usage of the V-Pipe Deamon
+### Usage of the V-Pipe Docker

-`sr2silo` provides a daemon to process files as they arrive.
-See `scripts/README.md` for details.
+The V-Pipe Docker is designed to process a single `.bam` file and upload the results to SILO.

 ## Project Organization